 Design BookMyShow – A System Design Interview Question

-We all know the services of BookMyShow (after all we all love to watch the movies…lolz) and how it works, but can you imagine that behind this gigantic website how engineers have used their brains to build the complex architecture of this system.
+We all know the services of BookMyShow (after all we all love to watch the movies…lolz) and how it works, but can you imagine that behind this gigantic website how engineers have used their brains to build the complex architecture of this system?

 And what if we ask you to design this system within just 45 minutes (or less) of a short time (is it a joke..??)…?
 We are not joking but if you’re someone who is preparing yourself to get into the top tech giant companies, you may face the system design round in interviews (especially for the role of senior engineer), and designing a system like BookMyShow is quite a common question of this round.

 In this blog, we will discuss how to design an online ticket booking system like BookMyShow but before we go further we want you to read the article “How to crack system design round in interviews?”.
 It will give you an idea that what this round looks like, what you are expected to do, and what mistakes you should avoid in front of the interviewer.
+Along with this, you can also get mentored by industry experts by enrolling in the System Design – Live course and cracking SDE, SSE, Architect, Technical PM, and SDM job questions.

-1. Define Goals and Requirement
+1. Define Goals and Requirements

 Tell your interviewer that you’re going to support the below features.
 If the interviewer wants to add some more features he/she will mention that.